overmindtech/policy-signals-action/README.md

   </p>

   <p>
     Add policy context to your infrastructure changes.
-Run Conftest/OPA policies and submit violations as Custom Signals to enhance Overmind's risk analysis - all in parallel with your terraform analysis.
+Run Conftest/OPA policies and submit violations as organized policy signals to enhance Overmind's risk analysis - all in parallel with your terraform analysis.
   </p>
 </div>
 <br/>